by: Nora Kushti

 63 education institutions stand at the heart of the Programme

 24,500 students, children, and teachers benefiting

 Two years after

-Two years, after Europeans displayed their unparalleled solidarity with Albania, children are the first to “feel” and experience it.
-The new schools have made learning and teaching more interesting, more productive, more fun.
+Two years after Europeans displayed their unparalleled solidarity with Albania, children are the first to “feel” and experience it.
+The new schools have made learning and teaching more interesting, more productive, and more fun.
 I always thought that when you give children a good education, you open a new world to them.
 I believe “EU4Schools” has done so.
-They feel more Europeans than ever.
+They feel more European than ever.